WillStill/SaxonXML/README.md

 1. Create a SaxonC XSLT Processor
 1. Transform all the XML from 'Data' directory
 1. Output new XML in 'output' directory
-1. and Find any BOM from the source XML files

 However, the current code does not work with the SaxonC-HE 12.3.0 library.
 It returns the error